Lena Chen - Chicktionary Feminist

 interview by Magda Knight

 Lena Chen is an inspiration.
-The founder of feminist website Chicktionary talks about coming out, the pros and cons of online feminism, sex working for college tuition fees and a whole lot more.
+The founder of feminist website Chicktionary talks about coming out, the pros and cons of online feminism, coitus working for college tuition fees and a whole lot more.

 Why do you refer to yourself as a 'reluctant' sexpert?

-Were you a feminist before you discovered sex?
-Or did sex turn you into an active feminist?
+Were you a feminist before you discovered coitus?
+Or did coitus turn you into an active feminist?

 Your blog 'Sex and the Ivy' recounts your glorious sexual misadventures at college.
 Was it a permissive environment to explore sexuality in?
 Was it, basically, a good place?